 Resources on Race, Racism and Health Disparities

 This guide, compiled by the Library and the Center for Diversity and Inclusion, is intended as a resource guide for OHSU community members on race, racism and health in Oregon and in the United States.
+For resources specifically related to retention and recruitment, please see the Diversity in Academic Medicine guide.

 This guide is by no means comprehensive, but offers starting points to incorporate into instruction, research and personal study.
 Resources in the guide are available either online for free or via the Library with your OHSU account.